jgmac1106/bloggingme/ds106casestudy.md

 The students have a specific website where they can nominate each other.
 DS106 also has a community supported and built wall of fame.
 Mainly though assessment is done through self reflection and sharing posts about what you did and why you did it.
 This creates a "circuit of reflective thought" (Gee, 2013) that supports both the individual and the community endeavors and therby helps grow #DS106 as a space.

+## Organizational Structure

+DS206 is organized around college campuses.
+This does provide monetary support for instructors.
+However the open participants usually stick to the daily creates or may choose a themed class like "Noir" or "Westerns: to join even if these are hosted by different universities.

+These local nodes create knowledge centers in the network.
+Alan Levine describes the growth as fractal:
+>but they are not all the same- different courses, different education levels, and each one not taking the course as a single product, but reframing it for their own needs.
+These are not just carbon copies of ds106, but mutants, lovel mutants, and in some sense fractal, especially around the core of the assignment bank.

+The different participants and classes would network together through aggregated RSS feeds, using the #ds106 hashtag on Twitter and a Google+ community.

 ### Membership Pathways and Barriers

 While the community strives around a common endeavor their is a disntinction between those students who take the class as part of their college class.
 You see this in the sharp drop off of participation.
 This #MandatedTweet (Kist, 2008) phenonmenon occurs when students complete tasks.
 Such a powerimpance is also seen in the analysis of links.